sudheerkethireddy/romannumeralconversion/README.md

 The swagger doc can be accessed at the uri `http://localhost:8093/swagger-ui/index.html`

 ## Dockerization:
 Also dockerized the REST API and checked in the docker code in `Dockerfile`.
+The advantage with docker is its self contained and the same docker image can be propagated acorss various environments with environment specific profiles created.
+Below are the steps
+1. Build docker image ( docker build -t romannumeral-conversion)
+2. docker run -e "SPRING_PROFILES_ACTIVE=prd" -t romannumeral-conversion

 ## Code coverage